 When someone acts corruptly they tend to show a deliberate intent, an improper purpose or motivation, and may involve conduct such as:

-Some examples include blackmail, bribery, fraud or stealing, extortion, forgery, perverting the course of justice and deliberately releasing confidential information.
+Some examples include corrupt decisions concerning procurement or recruitment, bribery, fraud or stealing, extortion, forgery, perverting the course of justice and deliberately releasing confidential information.

 For public officers, serious misconduct must involve corrupt and/or criminal conduct described in sections 4(a), (b) and (c) of the Corruption, Crime and Misconduct Act.
 This occurs when a public officer: